thelogicstudio/freescout-api-php/README.md

 # Error handling

-Any exception thrown by the client directly will implement `HelpScout\Api\Exception` and HTTP errors will result in `Http\Client\Exception\RequestException` being thrown.
+Any exception thrown by the client directly will implement `FreeScout\Api\Exception` and HTTP errors will result in `Http\Client\Exception\RequestException` being thrown.

-If an OAuth2 token is not provided or invalid then a `HelpScout\Api\Exception\AuthenticationException` is thrown.
+If an OAuth2 token is not provided or invalid then a `FreeScout\Api\Exception\AuthenticationException` is thrown.

 ## Validation